bmth-arg-wiki/bmth-arg-wiki.github.io/pages/characters/eve.md

 While Strassman is very concerned about the effects of the [study](../lore/nex-gen-corporation#nex-gen-study) on its subjects, E.V.E brushes them off as necessary sacrifices needed for a better future.
-Both of them are apparently researching [Selene](selene).
+Both of them are researching [Selene](selene), the immune child mentioned in the Dreadit post.
-The [dreadit post](../files/dreadit) mentions an immune child, which was later confirmed in a message from EVE on the official BMTH server to be Selene.
+This was confirmed by a [message from E.V.E.](../socials/eve-discord) on Discord.
 Due to her unique physiology, she still produces DMT (which P.U.S.S-E is based on) and they are therefore interested in her pineal gland.
+They speak about "synthesizing her unique indole alkaloid structure" in the [Strassman codec](../files/strassmancodec).

 E.V.E. often slips up in her wording, often speaking about controlling humanity and then correcting herself that she is saving humanity.